 Upon completion of the program, graduates are eligible to apply for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) in the jurisdiction of choice.
-The National League for Nursing Accrediting Commission (NLNAC) serves as an additional resource for information regarding required tuition, fees, and length of program.
-The National League for Nursing Accrediting Commission, 3343 Peachtree Rd NE, Suite 850, Atlanta, Georgia 30326.
-Phone: 404-975-5000.
+The Accreditation Commission for Education in Nursing (ACEN) serves as an additional resource for information about the program.